Sidewalk Maintenance Policy

 - The City will provide a temporary, asphalt patch free of charge until the sidewalks are ordered to be replaced, or

 - The owner may replace the sidewalks by hiring bonded sidewalk contractors at his/her expense at any time.
-Please contact the Sidewalk inspections office at (612) 673-2420 for a list of contractors.
+Please see link to Sidewalk Inspections for a list of Bonded Sidewalk Contractors.